Red TeamingTill Oberbeckmann6 min read

 How third parties gain unauthorized access to systems by targeting employees to manipulate them into revealing information.

-To get you started: Systematic Overview of Attack Techniques and Defense Strategies
+To Get You Started: Systematic Overview of Attack Techniques and Defense Strategies

 Understanding the Psychology Behind Social Engineering

-Security expert Bruce Schneier's book The Art of Human Hacking: How Social Engineering Works and How to Protect Yourself Against It" provides an excellent introduction to basic social engineering terms, concepts and strategies, explaining how attackers exploit psychological principles to elicit information from others.
-After explaining the most important concepts, he devotes several chapters to the practical side of social engineering.
-Using real case studies, he shows how the human factor can become a security vulnerability and how companies can prevent this through prevention.
+Security expert Christopher Hadnagy's book "The Art of Human Hacking: How Social Engineering Works and How to Protect Yourself Against It" provides an excellent introduction to the fundamental terms, concepts, and strategies of social engineering.
+It explains how attackers exploit psychological principles to extract information from their targets.
+After covering the key concepts, Hadnagy devotes several chapters to the practical side of social engineering.
+Through real-world case studies, he demonstrates how the human factor can become a security vulnerability and how organizations can mitigate this risk through targeted prevention measures.

 Learning Social Engineering from the Attackers: The Art of Deception

-The Art of Deception: Human Risk Factor" is one of the first books devoted to social engineering and is now a classic on the subject.
-From the perspective of an ex-hacker, Kevin D. Mitnick vividly describes the psychological mechanisms he uses to gain unauthorized access to other people's systems.
-In doing so, he never remains merely theoretical, but illustrates various concepts and attack methods using practical illustrative examples from the past.
-They are ideal for creating an awareness of the problem among employees and critically reviewing their own behavior.
+"The Art of Deception: Human Risk Factor" is one of the first books devoted to social engineering and has since become a classic on the subject.
+Writing from the perspective of an ex-hacker, Kevin D. Mitnick vividly describes the psychological mechanisms he used to gain unauthorized access to other people's systems.
+He never stays purely theoretical; instead, he illustrates various concepts and attack methods through concrete, real-world examples.
+These examples are ideal for raising awareness among employees and encouraging them to critically examine their own behavior.

-Preventing Social Engineering: Practice Guide for Business
+Preventing Social Engineering: A Practical Guide for Companies

-The best Books on Social Engineering: Conclusion
+The Best Books on Social Engineering: Conclusion